 const uploadFile = file => {

-// check file type
+// Check the file type

 if (!['image/jpeg', 'image/gif', 'image/png', 'image/svg+xml'].includes(file.type)) {

-console.log('Only images are allowed.')
+console.log('Only images are allowed.');

 }

-// check file size (< 2MB)
+// Check the file size (< 2MB)

 if (file.size > 2 * 1024 * 1024) {

-console.log('File must be less than 2MB.')
+console.log('File must be less than 2MB.');

 }